What we know about the US college student missing in Dominican Republic

 “Her friends came back after some time and my daughter did not come back, did not show up from the beach,” Konanki’s father told CNN.

-Around 5:55 a.m.
-Thursday, surveillance cameras captured five women and one man leaving the beach, a local police source told CNN.
+Around 4:55 a.m.
+Thursday, surveillance cameras captured five women and one man leaving the beach, two sources close to the investigation told CNN.
 Konanki was not among them.

+Surveillance video shows the man leaving the beach area at 8:55 a.m., the two sources close to the investigation said, with no sign of Konanki.
+A source initially said the surveillance video times were one hour later than 4:55 a.m. and 8:55 a.m., based on time stamps from the video.
+But hotel staff eventually told investigators the time stamp was an hour ahead of actual time, the two sources said.

-When she didn’t come back to her room, Konanki’s companions searched for her before notifying authorities, according to the police source.
+When she didn’t come back to her room, Konanki’s companions searched for her, according to the law enforcement source.
 The group reported her missing to hotel staff around 4 p.m.
 Thursday, the Riu hotel chain said in a statement.

 Konanki’s sarong-style cover up was found on a lounge chair on the beach.
 There were no signs of violence, a law enforcement source familiar with the investigation told CNN.

-Authorities have been interviewing a man in his 20s who they believe was the last person to see Konanki last week, the source said.
-He is not considered to be a suspect at this time.
+Authorities have been interviewing a man in his 20s who they believe was the last person to see Konanki last week, though he is not considered to be a suspect at this time, the law enforcement source said.

-Surveillance video shows the man leaving the beach area at 9:55 a.m.
-Thursday, the source said, with no sign of Konanki.
+He was being kept in a hotel room under police watch as the probe continues, though he is not officially detained, a source familiar with the investigation told CNN.

 The man told police different versions of the last time he saw the University of Pittsburgh student, the local police source told CNN.